-Exporting to China requires thorough planning and that you manage product testing, labelling, preparation of documents needed well in advance before you ship your goods.
+Exporting to China requires thorough planning and that you manage product testing, labeling, preparation of documents needed well in advance before you ship your goods.

-What many exporters know little about are HS codes.
-What are HS codes and why do I need them?
+What many exporters know little about is how so-called HS codes are used and treated in China.

-HS codes are used internationally for a number of important reasons, you won’t be able to clear the customs without them.
+HS codes are used internationally for a number of important reasons and you won’t be able to clear the customs without them.
 Thus, HD codes are not only important in China but globally.

 What are HS codes?